RSCJacksonLab/landscapy/docs/cookbook/graph-construction/hamming.md

 ## Interpretation

 The graph exactly represents single-site adjacency among observed aligned rows.
-Report isolates, components, and missing theoretical neighbours before using fragmentation, local optima, or accessibility as biological evidence.
 The canonical `distance` is a Hamming count; `weight` is conductance under the [edge-semantics contract](edge-semantics.md).